The TOEFL Integrated Writing Task checks your ability to combine several English skills.

 Learn about the TOEFL ibt Speaking Test.

-There’s information about the TOEFL Reading Test (and about a course to help you prepare) here.
+There’s information about the TOEFL Reading Section (and about a course to help you prepare) here.

 For both listening and reading practice, see English Listening & Reading Comprehension Exercises.